tuii05/Pendulum_Simulation_SDL/README.md

 - `L`: the length of the pendulum
 - `m`: the mass of the pendulum
 - `k`: a coefficient including the drag factor, the cross-sectional area, and the density

-Pendulum Simulation utilizing the opportunities provided by the SDL2 graphical library.

-After editing anything you can make a new "Main.exe" file by using the following command: mingw32-make -f Makefile